NotTofuFood/JavaFaceRecognition/README.md

 Description: I made this for fun in Java.
 I did not use any librarys.
 Pure Java.
-Around 95% accurate.
+Tried to make it as accurate as possible.

 Side Note: Yes I am Aware Of My Spelling Mistakes With The Word Recognition